gagolews/clustering-benchmarks/.devel/sphinx/weave/many-partitions.md

 ## Predicted vs Best-Matching Reference Labelling

-An algorithm should be rewarded for finding a partition that matches *any* of the reference ones well.
+A clustering algorithm should be rewarded for finding a partition that matches *any* of the reference ones well.
 This might require running the method multiple times to find partitions of different cardinalities